Github Badge Co-authored with GPT-5-Pro Co-authored with Claude-4.5-Sonnet

 @echo "Running database migrations..."

-cd backend && uv run alembic upgrade head
+cd infra && docker compose exec backend uv run alembic upgrade head

 migrate-create: